Faculty Course Packets

-- Via email: You can also download and complete the adoption form and email it as an attachment with your packet to the Copy Center at Copy.Center@CSULB.edu.
+- Via email: You can also download and complete the adoption form and email it as an attachment with your packet to the Campus Printing and Design Center at email@example.com.

 Frequently Asked Questions

 Protection of intellectual property rights is important to our campus.
-To facilitate the use of copyright-protected materials in printed course packets, the Copy Center has established a permissions clearance service available to anyone preparing course materials to be sold by the University Bookstore, at no extra cost.
-The Copy Center will make it easy for you by contacting the publishers for permission to copy material, initiate follow-up phone contact to ensure prompt service, and calculate and pay the proper royalties.
+To facilitate the use of copyright-protected materials in printed course packets, the Campus Printing and Design Center has established a permissions clearance service available to anyone preparing course materials to be sold by the University Bookstore, at no extra cost.
+The Campus Printing and Design Center will make it easy for you by contacting the publishers for permission to copy material, initiate follow-up phone contact to ensure prompt service, and calculate and pay the proper royalties.
 The cost of these royalty fees is incorporated in the price of the course pack.

 Copyright is a form of protection provided by the laws of the United States to authors of "original works of authorship," including literary, dramatic, musical, artistic, and other intellectual works.
 This protection is available to both published and unpublished material.
 Copyright protection is automatic for any new work of authorship that exhibits minimal creativity and is in a fixed tangible form.
 Copyright registration and notices, though both beneficial and recommended, are not required under current copyright laws.
 To learn more about U.S. copyright laws visit the U.S. Copyright Office's website.